-Legal Translation and Interpreting

-higher education programme profile/specialisation title
+MA in Translation and Interpreting for Public Services and Institutions higher education programme profile/specialisation title

 1. COURSE GOAL(s)

 The goal of the course is to provide an introduction to the Pedagogics and Psychology of Higher Education.

 The course content familiarizes students with the basic theoretical knowledge, international and national panorama of the discipline.
 Special emphasis is laid on interdisciplinary environment that embraces cognitive, cultural, pragmatic, linguistics aspects of pedagogical and psychological research and practice within a broad socio cultural context related to a particular pedagogical and psychological systems and cultures.